WilliamASumner/light-tar/README.md

 * (Optional) You may want some sort of high pass RC filter.
 I don't design audio equipment so I would suggest researching best practices, but a simple resistor and cap worked for me.

 ## Software Requirements
 TeensyDuino 1.54+ is required to use this with the hardware I've originally used (the Teensy 4.0).
 You also need my [TLC5948 library](https://github.com/WilliamASumner/Tlc5948) and my [teensy graphics library](https://github.com/WilliamASumner/teensy-graphics).
 There are probably good chips out there that have nice libraries already, but I thought it would be fun to work from the ground up.
 Sorry that it had to be this way.
 Each of those should be a simple `git clone` into your `$ARDUINO/libraries` folder.
 You also need the RF24 and nRF24L01 libraries and may need to make a small modification to get the SPI to work with the TLC5948's.
+These libraries should be available through the Arduino/Teensyduino IDE's [library manager](https://www.arduino.cc/en/Guide/Libraries?setlang=en).

 ## Setup
 1) `git clone` this repo